Fiona-T/pension-pal/README.md

 - Each Pension record must have an associated employment/job, and can only be linked to one employment/job in this iteration of the project (later iterations may include functionality to add more than one employment to a pension, see [Future Features](#future-features)).
 An Employment/Job can be linked to more than one pension
   * Job/Employment is a Foreign Key (one to many relationship) in the Pension model.
 - The Pension records will be displayed as a series of cards in the My Pensions page, with summary details on the card.
 The user can click on View Details to view the complete details.
-  * Therefore a slug will be used to generate the url when viewing the full detail of a pension record
+  * The automatically generated id (primary key) will be used to generate the url when viewing the full detail of a pension record
 - The user can upload a file as part of a Pension record.
 Since the live project will be deployed on Heroku which has ephemeral file storage, these files will be hosted on Cloudinary for persistent file storage
   * CloudinaryField will be used in the Pension model to store the url for the hosted file
 - Pension provider name will be recorded as part of each Pension record.
   * To ensure consistency, and to allow the pension provider website to be pre-populated instead of the user having to enter it on the Add Pension form, the list of pension providers and their associated website url will be contained in a separate PensionProvider table managed by the website owner
   * Pension provider name will be a Foreign Key (one to many relationship) in the Pension model
+  * Pension provider records will have a status of Active or Not Active, when adding a new pension record or editing an existing one, only the Active pension providers can be seleted.
+This to cater for pension providers that cease trading, but the book of business will then go to another provider - it is important for the users to keep up to date with this, so that they know who the current provider is when it comes to taking their benefits.
 * All custom models will use the Django default primary key of auto-incrementing id

 The data is organised using the following models: